Ananya01Agrawal/Task-Manager/README.md

-# Notes_Ninja : Secured on the cloud
+#Task Manager : Secured on the cloud

-### Dev_Notes is a Notes App created using MERN Stack, to help users store their notes, and access it anywhere anytime.

 ---